Why Do We Celebrate Labor Day In America (Besides Grilling)?

 The vital force of labor added materially to the highest standard of living and the greatest production the world has ever known and has brought us closer to the realization of our traditional ideals of economic and political democracy.
 It is appropriate, therefore, that the nation pay tribute on Labor Day to the creator of so much of the nation's strength, freedom, and leadership — the American worker. -US Department of Labor

-The first Labor Day celebrations were in the early 1880s in New York City when labor organizations would plan a day of demonstrations and picnics.
+Labor Day was first celebrated in New York City in the early 1880s.
+To mark the day people would organize a day of demonstrations and picnics.

 On September 5, 1882, 10,000 workers took unpaid time off to march from City Hall to Union Square in New York City, holding the first Labor Day parade in U.S. history.
 The idea of a “workingmen’s holiday,” celebrated on the first Monday in September, caught on in other industrial centers across the country, and many states passed legislation recognizing it. - History.com

 The first state to pass Labor Day legislation was Oregon in 1887.
-On June 28th, 1894 Congress passed a law making the first Monday in September the federal Labor Day holiday.
+In 1894, after a failed attempt to break up a railroad strike, Congress passed a law making the first Monday in September the federal Labor Day holiday.

 As we fire up the grill and say goodbye to summer, let's remember why we get to do it.

 Remember the Americans that worked to create the weekend.
 Remember those that worked to ensure a path to upward mobility, that worked to end child labor, to create the minimum wage and workplace safety, and other ways that ensure that everyone has the opportunity to reap the benefits of America.

 While we unwrap the meat and put the burgers on the grill, think about the people that raised that cow, grew the feed, drove it to market, processed it at the plant, stacked the meat in the store, and checked you out at that store.

 Have a happy Labor Day, we worked (and continue to work) hard for it.